Meet Meet Alexa Chronister:

 What’s your style?
 Any fashion tweaks you have to do because of your physical issues?

 My style is hard to define because I am constantly trying out something new!
 I can go from wearing a super girly dress, to jeans and converse, and my joggers and leggings are definitely staples in my closet!
-Because of my medical conditions, my skin can get very sensitive, which means I often trade tighter and more scratchy materials for more flowy and cotton fabrics!
-I also wear orthotics and while you will definitely see me in sandals and flip flops, I often will be in some sort of sneaker or shoe my orthotics are able to slide into!
+Because of my medical conditions, my skin can get very sensitive, which means I often trade tighter and more scratchy materials for more flowing and cotton fabrics!
+I also wear orthotics.
+And while you will definitely see me in sandals and flip flops, I often will be in some sort of sneaker or shoe my orthotics are able to slide into!
 I do use braces from time to time to support my joints and even compression gloves and socks to combat pain and blood pooling from POTS.

 I will also sometimes wear a mask during times when it is much easier to get sick!
 I used to be much more self-conscious about these fashion “tweaks”, but I don’t let them affect my confidence.
 This insecurity has transferred to my work with Fight Like A Warrior.
 I work to involve positive role models in our project to show warriors there are fighters just like them who are rocking their medical equipment!
 We hope to raise awareness for these devices so they are much more mainstream.
 With so many people rocking a warrior’s medical equipment, they can too!